 sunHwTrapAssocObjectId.0 = OID: zeroDotZero

 You can verify the SNMP trap by checking the syslog record, which should contain something similar to the following:

 sg-prg-x6250-01 hwagentd: P0/VTT (Sensor ID: 0x1b) (Record ID: 0x821): Upper Non-critical going high.

-The messages stored in syslog or the Windows application log correspond exactly to the SNMP traps.
-On Linux and Oracle Solaris operating systems, the messages are logged with facility daemon and level notice.
+The messages stored in syslog correspond exactly to the SNMP traps.
+The messages are logged with facility daemon and level notice.